threefoldtech/tfchain/docs/production/migrating_validator.md

 Both AURA and GRANDPA keys are derived from the **same mnemonic** but use different cryptographic schemes (sr25519 vs ed25519), which produces different key pairs.

 The `key insert` command creates key files in the keystore directory at `<base-path>/chains/<chain_id>/keystore/` (or at `--keystore-path` if specified).

+> **Security note:** If you pass the mnemonic via an environment variable or a file (e.g., `.secrets.env` in a docker-compose setup), **remove it immediately after key insertion.** The mnemonic should only be stored encrypted in a password manager, never left in plaintext on disk.

 ### Option B: Copy the Keystore Directory